 It's a line that opens up more than a few questions, though.
 Does the conductor want to leave behind the organizational side of his job in order to focus on the artistic?
 Is he beginning to run out of ideas?
 That's what a few members of the elite German orchestra are asking.

 Dissatisfaction with the orchestra's head has been growing - even if only among some and slowly.
 Is Rattle leaving when it's most opportune?
+New tasks

 Rattle completely reformed the democratically organized Philharmonic in the last 10 years.
 A precondition for him taking the job in 2002 was to combine into a single foundation two separate entities: the state-funded Berlin Philharmonic Orchestra and the private Berlin Philharmonic Association, whose royalties flowed directly into the musicians' bank accounts.